-Clarke Historical Library's Fall 2015 Speaker Series
+Clarke Historical Library Speaker Series - Fall 2016

+Little House on the Prairie series.
 This presentation is made possible by the David M. and Eunice Sutherland Burgess Endowment.

 Thom Bell will air his documentary, “Hoax or History: The Michigan Relics.”
 Over 100 years ago, several thousand ancient looking clay, slate, and copper tablets were discovered in mounds located throughout rural Michigan.
 These tablets were inscribed with a mixture of writing styles: Egyptian hieroglyphs, Greek, and cuneiform symbols.
 Controversy over the authenticity of the Michigan Relics continues to this day.
 This presentation is made possible by the John and Audrey Cumming Endowment.